LSSTDESC/imSim/doc/index.rst

 This documentation covers installation, configuration, and usage instructions for the imSim program.
 It also includes descriptions of several of the models implemented by imSim.

+The source code of *imSim* is hosted at https://github.com/LSSTDESC/imSim.

 Contents
 ########